Gothic-Modding-Community/gmc/docs/index.md

 The content here is not meant to be taken as the holy word of modding.
 We are just modders sharing our experiences, knowledge and our favorite workflows.

-Feel free to open a pull request with our article, or propose changes.
+Feel free to open a pull request with your article, or propose changes.

+!!! note

-> Work in progress
+     Work in progress